jackdoe/zr/README.txt

 usage (and I did), but then I just thought: what about if I just chill and let it run over night, so it is done in 8 hours instead of 2-3? its not the end of the world.

+Also DAMN sqlite3 is some good piece of software!

 -b